sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/autoticketcron-service/README.md

-# RealEsate Api (Waqas Ahmed)
+# AutoTicketCron-Service Api (Waqas Ahmed)

-Its an API for real-estate that contains following EndPoints:
-- login
-- CRUD for property
+This is an automated background job system.
+Its used Feign Client in order to read orders data and insert ticket data in ticket sytem.
+Following are the 2 Scheduler:

-- search
+- MoveOrderToKitchenScheduler
-- approved
+- RaiseTicketScheduler

 # Technologies And Tools Used:

 * Java 1.8
 * Spring WEB, Spring Boot, Spring Data
+* Feign Client
 * Junit, Mockito
 * Spring Security with JWT Token
 * Database H2 (In-Memory DB).